In the early 1990s, when computers became personal, popular, and mainstream, critics said they would kill jobs and displace workers.

 Large language models

 Let’s build a practical vector, where each element represents, in ascending order, the position, inside a document, where a given word can be found.
-For example, in this article, the word computers can be found in position 6, 36, etc. That’s how we would build a vector for computers in this document.
+For example, in this article, the word computers can be found in position 6 and so many others.
+That’s how we would build a vector for computers in this document.
 Our AI model will then check all its vectors for computers, which were created for all the documents within its reach.
 That’s an enormous amount of vectors.

 Let’s now agree that, for two documents to be considered closely related, the angle between the vectors must be 20° (approximately 0.35 radians) or less.
 Because the computer is performing numerical computations on lists of numbers, the result comes up quickly.
 This is only for finding related documents; there are far more rules the computer needs to follow.
 More on that to come later.